cassiozen/mithryn-ttrpg/players guide.md

 Every character has two core measures of progression:

 - **Level** — Your broad measure of experience and growth.
 Level increases at key story or gameplay milestones, much like in most TTRPGs.
 Level is important for long-term development, but it’s not a number you’ll reference often during regular play.
 - **Rank** — A measure of your immediate effectiveness as well as your stakes in the adventure.
-Rank has direct mechanical impact: it’s the number you’ll add or subtract from rolls when your tags applies (more on tags below).

 Starting out: Characters begin at Level 1 with Rank 1.
 You’ll track both at the top of your character sheet.